makerdao/mips/MIP10/mip10.md

     - Feeds who do not deploy within the given timeline are given a warning.
 Given enough warnings, governance may opt to remove the Feed through MIP10c15.
 6. If on-chain changes are necessary, the actions are bundled up in the subsequent Executive Vote.

-7. The Oracle Team(s) update [MIP10c5-List of Active Oracles](MIP10c5-Subproposal-Template.md) to append the new Oracle and submit a PR to the MIPS Github repo.
+7. The Oracle Team(s) update [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md) to append the new Oracle and submit a PR to the MIPS Github repo.
 8. The Oracle Team(s) update [MIP10c8-List of Oracle Data Models](MIP10c8-Subproposal-Template.md) to append the new Data Model and submit a PR to the MIPS Github repo.
 9. The Oracle Team(s) update [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to append all whitelist entries and submit a PR to the MIPS Github repo.